mvv1790/Plant-B/README.md

-Food Recipes - the tab takes a user directly to three recipes featured on the site.
+Food Recipes - the tab takes a user directly to the recipes featured on the site.